Mon – Sun: 24/7 Plumbing

 3. Water Jetting

-Water jetters are used to clean out a drain blockage from your stormwater system drain lines.
-They remove all the debris collected near the base, ensuring blockages are removed from the affected drain.
+Water jetters remove a drain blockage from your stormwater system drain lines.
+They remove all the debris collected near the base, removing blockages from the affected drain.

 Tips To Remember

-This section has listed some of the factors you should remember to keep your drains running.
+This section lists some factors you should remember to keep your drains running.

 Person Standing Stormwater Drain